rayrwang/kine/README.md

 - Display player speed (total and ground).
 - Show health of mobs.
-- Block breaking percentage and time left indicator
+- Block breaking percentage and time left indicator.
-- Fall prevention: the mod will prevent you from walking off ledges greater than 3 blocks high, you can override it by jumping then walking off
+- Fall prevention: the mod will prevent you from walking off ledges greater than 3 blocks high, you can override it by jumping then walking off.

 ## Planned